 A diskette formatted in DOS 2.1 holds about 360K of data.
 The "Create/Update/Display Record" option creates a data file for each farm which is about 9K in size.
 The two previous year's data files total 1K.
-"Calculate and Print Farm Summary" creates a file (the one with the .prn extension) which is 39K.
-So, it takes a total of 49K for each farm if you have previous year's data, enter new data and calculate each summary in turn.
-The data diskette should then hold about seven (360K + 49K) farm records if you save the print files, and about 36 farm records if you do not.
+"Calculate and Print Farm Summary" has the option to create a file (the one with the .prn extension) which is 35K.
+So, it takes a total of 45K for each farm if you have previous year's data, enter new data and save the calculated output for each summary.
+The data diskette should then hold about eight (360K + 45K) farm records if you save the print files, and about 36 farm records if you do not.
 If you do wish to save the print files (<farm no.>.prn), it is recommended you save them on a separate disk.